rsdoiel/antenna/craft.md

 date: 2025-07-03, from: Lost Arg Press blog

-Glen Huey, a great furniture maker, teacher and (I hope) friend, died unexpectedly on July 27 after posting a short notice about an upcoming medical procedure on Facebook.
+Glen Huey, a great furniture maker, teacher and (I hope) friend, died unexpectedly on June 27 after posting a short notice about an upcoming medical procedure on Facebook.
 You can read his full obituary here.
 I first met Glen in the late 1990s as he and his father, Malcolm, launched their custom furniture business and...

 <br>